Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/design/visual_base.md

 # Visual Design

 The early stages of a character's visual design are difficult and important.
 Your first idea is probably not the best you can do.
 Spend some time improving your design before committing.

 While you're drafting thoughts on paper, don't get attached to specific details.
 Not everything communicates well in spritework.
 A neat patterned belt in concept art might just look like noise in a sprite.

-#todo show sheets of concept art for rivals
+Focus first on finding a base idle pose, but the advice here should inform all visuals.

 ## Form and Personality

 > Getting a character's design to feel right can be difficult even before touching pixel art.
 > I start with a general kinda idea I want and then make a pose, and then try to fit the idea to the pose
 > ~ Shplurmff